-Prof Lee was the Principal Investigator of an inter-disciplinary group research project on the Dynamics of Algal Blooms and Red Tides (2000-2004), and a Co-PI of the Hong Kong Area of Excellence (AoE) in Marine Environment Research and Innovative Technology (MERIT; 2006-2011), he has pioneered inter-disciplinary research that led to a new understanding of the role of physical-biological interactions in the occurrence of algal blooms in sub-tropical coastal waters.
-He is the mastermind behind the development of the WATERMAN – coastal water quality forecasting and management system funded by the Hong Kong Jockey Club Charities Trust (2009-2013), and a Co-PI on a theme-based group research project on Smart Urban Water Supply Systems (2016-2020).
+As the Principal Investigator of a Research Grant Council (RGC) collaborative group project on the Dynamics of Algal Blooms and Red Tides (2000-2004), and Co-PI of the Hong Kong Area of Excellence (AoE) in Marine Environment Research and Innovative Technology (MERIT; 2006-2011), he has pioneered inter-disciplinary research that led to a new understanding of the role of physical-biological interactions in the occurrence of algal blooms in sub-tropical coastal waters.
+He is the mastermind behind the development of the WATERMAN coastal water quality forecasting and management system funded by the Hong Kong Jockey Club Charities Trust (2009-2013), and a Co-PI on a RGC theme-based research project on Smart Urban Water Supply Systems (2016-2020).
 He is also the PI of a project on developing a red tide early warning system using real time phytoplankton data (2018-2021).
-He has served as expert consultant on numerous hydro-environmental projects and contributed to the design of several major urban environmental management and flood control infrastructure in Hong Kong – including the Harbour Area Treatment Scheme, Tai Hang Tung Storage Scheme, Kai Tak Transfer Scheme, and Yuen Long Bypass Floodway, the Hong Kong Island West Storm Water Drainage Tunnel, and new practices of sustainable fisheries management.
+He has served as expert consultant on numerous hydro-environmental projects and contributed to several major environmental management and flood control infrastructure in Hong Kong – including the Harbour Area Treatment Scheme (HATS), Tai Hang Tung Storage Scheme, Yuen Long Bypass Floodway, the Hong Kong Island West Storm Water Drainage Tunnel, and new practices of sustainable fisheries management.